-(3 credits) Develop an understanding of the principles of computer systems security (confidentiality, integrity and availability), especially as it crosses layers of abstraction (application layer, operating system, hardware and network).
-Students will learn challenges of building secure computer systems for each layer of abstraction with examples and study cases.
-Cutting edge research on these challenges will be discussed.
-Students will work on hands-on assignments and will read, review and present conference papers.
+(3 credits) Develop an understanding of the principles of computer security, as it crosses layers of abstraction (application, operating system, hardware and network).
+Students will learn challenges of building secure computer systems with examples and hands-on assignments.
+Current research on these challenges will be discussed.
+Students will review and present conference papers.